OrchardCMS/OrchardCore/README.md

 Orchard is a free, [open source](https://github.com/OrchardCMS/Orchard), community-focused Content Management System built on the ASP.NET MVC platform.

+## Status

+### Pre-Alpha

+The software is still under active development and not feature complete or ready for consumption by anyone other than software developers.
+There may be milestones during the pre-alpha which deliver specific sets of functionality, and nightly builds for other developers or users who are comfortable living on the absolute bleeding edge.

+Here is a more detailed [roadmap](https://github.com/OrchardCMS/Orchard2/wiki/Roadmap).

 ## Getting Started

 - Clone the repository using the command `git clone https://github.com/OrchardCMS/Orchard2.git` and checkout the `master` branch.